Posted by Kindra K., Marketing Coordinator

 People like Tony are not alone.
 A lot of companies don’t learn how to write an employee handbook for a small business and they make some pretty common -- but potentially damaging -- mistakes.
 Three common errors when it comes to creating and implementing policies include:

 When you’re a two- or three-person operation, handshake agreements may hold up.
 But as you expand your business, you’ll end up hiring people you don’t know.
-While having things in writing is always important, assuming a verbal agreement will hold up when it comes to outside hires is especially risky.
+While having things in writing is always important, assuming a verbal agreement will hold up when it comes to outside hires is a risky mistake.
 If you don’t have a written final warning for an employee, could you really prove to the unemployment office that the employee was fired for cause?

 As Tony puts it, “[Not having a handbook] was never an issue while working with family, but when you grow into multiple technicians and really need to start managing employees, an issue will inevitably come up.”